BONDSTONES - Rural Planning & Architectural Consultants

 • New openings, windows, doors, roof and walls (replacements) are allowed - provided they have no structural function (!).

-• No listed (or curtilage listed) buildings allowed to be converted
+• No listed (or curtilage listed) buildings allowed to be converted (planning permission / Listed building consent will be needed)

 Alternatives to Class Q?